 Kalawao, Hawaii

-On the eastern side of the Kalaupapa Peninsula is the location of the leper colony Kalawao.
+On the eastern side of the Kalaupapa Peninsula is the leper colony Kalawao.
 Kalawao was established in 1866 as a quarantine colony for those who suffered from leprosy.
 It served as a second location to reduce the number of lepers in Kalaupapa.
 A hospital, two churches, and multiple homes were built within the settlement.

 Kalaupapa was a more secluded location that offered more protection from outsiders becoming infected.
-From 1909 to 1913, a hospital complex was developed and used to study leprosy’s causes, symptoms, and spreading.
+From 1909 to 1913, a hospital complex was developed to study leprosy’s causes, symptoms, and spreading.
 Once the US Leprosy Investigation Station stopped operations and closed, the colony of Kalawao was deserted.

 When Father Damien died from leprosy in 1889, his body was buried in the Catholic Church’s churchyard.
 In 1936, the Belgian government requested Father Damien’s body be returned to Belgium, his home country.
 In 1995, the Pope completed Father Damien’s beatification.
 The remains of the deceased right hand were returned to Kalawao to be re-buried in his original grave.
 Near the churches is a popular picnic site known as Judd Park.